-The Moot Court competition is held in the chambers that were once the home of the Illinois Supreme Court.
+The finals for the Moot Court competition are held in the chambers that were once the home of the Illinois Supreme Court.
 Teams of attorneys argue before a panel of student justices and legal professionals and are scored on the basis of presentation and knowledge of the case fact.

 Awards are presented at the end of the simulation and students may also campaign for Executive Board positions (Governor, Attorney General, Secretary of State, Comptroller, etc.) in order to take a more active role in the organization of the simulation.